OpenZeppelin/defender-templates/defender/poap/README.md

 ```

 ## Notes
-It is best to add additional fields that can be used to verify a participant's attendance at an event.
+It is best to add fields that can be used to verify a participant's attendance at an event.
 Moreover, some anti-spam measures should be in place to prevent users from submitting the same request repeatedly and minting NFTs until your Relay runs out of gas.